Medical Consultant Salaries in the UK vs Europe

 When applying with IMG Connect, you’ll have the full support of an expert recruitment team who will be your recruitment and relocation partners throughout the process.
 We\'ll support you with:

-Once you have accepted your new role, you’ll then be supported and guided throughout by one of our dedicated relocation executives, including:
+Once you have accepted your new role, you’ll then be supported and led throughout by one of our dedicated relocation executives who will guide you all the way to starting your new role, including:

-• COS and visa application support if applicable.
+• COS and Visa Application support, if applicable

 JOB REQUIREMENTS AND DETAILS